 Kubernetes can automatically scale pods horizontally or vertically based on metrics reported from Kubernetes or other sources in order to build highly available and performant container applications.
+Most managed Kubernetes services, including Azure Kubernetes Service (AKS), Oracle Kubernetes Engine (OKE), and Amazon Elastic Kubernetes Service (EKS), offer both Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) functionality.
 Horizontally scaling out the total number of pods ensures that applications can support fluctuations in demand, while vertically scaling individual pods' CPU and memory helps manage an application's overall performance and costs.
 Our research shows a clear trend: more Kubernetes organizations are auto-scaling their pods.
-Scaling pods horizontally accounts for most of that growth, with approximately 40 percent of Kubernetes organizations using a Horizontal Pod Autoscaler (HPA), as opposed to less than 1 percent of organizations that use a Vertical Pod Autoscaler (VPA).
+Scaling pods horizontally accounts for most of that growth, with approximately 40 percent of Kubernetes organizations using HPAs, as opposed to less than 1 percent of organizations that use VPAs.

 HPA's ease of use may contribute to the wide gap between the two methods, as scaling vertically is more difficult than changing the total number of running pods for a workload.
 VPAs are also fairly new compared to HPAs, which have become the default scaling method for widely used Kubernetes services, such as Istio and NGINX Ingress Controller.
 Organizations are more likely to have HPAs in their environments as a result, but we are interested to see how VPA usage grows over time.